Also known as: hamstring pulses, l-sit pulses, seated pulses, hamstring mobility pulses

 What is Seated Hamstring Pulses?

-Seated Hamstring Pulses is a seated L-sit mobility exercise using short, controlled forward pulses to load and stretch the hamstrings.
-It primarily targets the hamstring muscles, requires no equipment, and is considered easy for most exercisers.
+Seated Hamstring Pulses are a seated L-sit mobility drill where you reach toward the toes and perform controlled forward pulses to load the hamstrings.
+It targets the hamstrings for flexibility and light strength work and is rated easy for beginners.

 How to Do Seated Hamstring Pulses